-6.2.7 Place Scribbles in Your Template
+6.1.6 Place Scribbles in Your Template

 You are now ready to place the scribble content blocks throughout your templates.
 This is done with the scribble block tag.
-The basic usage of the tag takes one argument which is the slug name for the scribble, and contains the default content for the scribble.
+The basic usage of the tag takes one argument which is the slug name for the scribble.
 Slugs must be unique per url/slug pair.
-That means you cannot use the same slug more than once in the template, but you can use the same slug in different templates, as long as they are rendered on different urls.
+That means you cannot use the same slug more than once in the template but you can use the same slug in different templates as long as they are rendered on different urls.